lamhq/tech-notes/pages/devops/aws/4-storage/1-block-storage/2-ebs.md

 ### Provisioned IOPS SSD (io1)

-- Suitable for OLTP (online transaction processing, high performance databases) and latency-sensitive applications.
+- Suitable for OLTP and latency-sensitive applications.
 - Use if you need more than **16,000 IOPS**.
 - High performance & most expensive.
 - 50 IOPS/GiB.
 Up to 64,000 IOPS/volume.
 1,000 MB/s throughput/volume.